denislsad/denislsad.github.io/_posts/2022-12-31-personal-spending.md

 ---
 title: Personal Spending
-date: 2022-12-31 21:13:00
+date: 2022-12-31 9:13:00
 layout: post
 categories: [finance, personal]
 tags: [python,eda,data analysis,personal data]
 ---
 # Intro
-Here I take a look at the way I spend money and draw some insights from it.
+I take a look at the way I spend money and draw some insights from it.
 It could help me handle my finances in a more meaningful way.<br>

 ## Data